 Powerlifters and bodybuilders will have vast differences in terms of skeletal ratios and fat storage.
 Skeletal ratios refer to the differences between the proportions of the waist to shoulders.
 Some individuals will have hips and narrow shoulders (typical for females), and others will have narrow hips and broad shoulders, which is a typical appearance of the bodybuilder.

 Bodybuilders would typically have tiny little waists, wide shoulders, and well-defined leg muscles, and are generally athletic.
-Many also have chiseled abs, often overcoming bad ab genetics.
+A lot of them also have chiseled abs, often overcoming bad ab genetics.

 Powerlifters, on the other hand, have a blocky look to them and generally have large waists and fat on them—this is especially true for those in heavyweight classes.
 Those taking place in the lighter classes may be leaner similar to what a CrossFit physique would look like since the goal for both is gaining strength.

-Before a competition, however, bodybuilders will prepare for the contest by reducing the calories they consume, sometimes establishing a 1000 calorie deficit (consuming fewer calories than the body requires) to reduce the body fat as much as possible.
-They may do this by employing peptides for weight loss and even muscle gain.
+Before a competition, however, bodybuilders prepare by reducing their calorie intake, sometimes creating a 1000 calorie deficit to minimize body fat.
+They may achieve this by using peptides for weight loss and muscle gain.

 Male bodybuilders usually maintain a 3-8% body fat percentage, while that of females should be around 10%.
 Bodybuilders may also reduce training volume, especially during the off-season.
-This begs the question, how much muscle do you lose on a cut?
+This raises the issue of the amount of muscle you lose on a cut.
 They do so efficiently by using the downtime as a springboard to hit the weights aggressively with minimal muscle loss.

 There are three body types—ectomorph, endomorph, and mesomorph.
 The adage is that: